WHUSLab/RAF/RAF/README.md

 # RAF

-This repository contains a cleaned public-facing subset of the RAF project focused only on RAF runtime and experiment execution.
+This repository contains the RAF project.

 Included: